samclane/promptflow/docs/nodes.md

 Open an image file.
 Double-click the node to edit the file path.

+### JSONImageFile

+Parse a filename and a data key from `state.result` and open the image.
+Double-click the node to edit the filename key.

 ### CaptionNode

 Caption the image in `state.data`.
 Assumes the image is a `tk.PhotoImage`, as of right now.